jozu-ai/kitops/docs/src/docs/next-steps.md

 kit push docker.io/jozubrad/film-slm:champion
 ```

-# The power of unpack
+# The Power of Unpack

 Models and their datasets can be very large and take a long time to push or pull, so Kit includes the `unpack` command that allows you to pull only pieces of the ModelKit you need, saving time and storage space:

-`unpack` can take arguments for partial pulling of a ModelKit:
+`unpack` can take arguments for partial unpacking of a ModelKit:
-* `--model` to pull only the model to the destination file system
+* `--model` to unpack only the model to the destination file system
-* `--datasets` to pull only the datasets to the destination file system
+* `--datasets` to unpack only the datasets to the destination file system
-* `--code` to pull only the code bases to the destination file system
+* `--code` to unpack only the code bases to the destination file system
-* `--config` to pull only the `Kitfile` to the destination file system
+* `--config` to unpack only the Kitfile to the destination file system

 For example: